What Would Negative Interest Rate Mean For Investors : A Memo From Howard Marks

-In this latest memo titled “Mysterious” , he starts with a discussion of many possible causes of inflation and implication of negative rate to our investment and financial institutions , he finds negative interest rates just as baffling and “mysterious”.
+In this latest memo titled “Mysterious”, he starts with a discussion of many possible causes of inflation and the implication of negative rate to our investment and financial institutions, he finds negative interest rates just as baffling and “mysterious”.

 Marks touched on several reasons for them, including economic stimulation, as well as the impact they have on the market and economy.

-He also not sure if U.S may end up like Japan and Europe to have negative rate anytime soon by looking at how the FED reacted to global interest rate and US dollar’s movement.
+He also not sure if the U.S may end up like Japan and Europe to have a negative rate anytime soon by looking at how the FED reacted to global interest rate and the US dollar’s movement.

 Japan’s Public Pension Fund Not Enough to Cover Post-Retirement Needs <source:thediplomat.com>

-All the conventional way of using “discount rate “ to get asset’s valuation will go haywire and distorted when we have to put a negative figure into DCF ( Discounted Cash Flow ) model.
+All the conventional way of using the “discount rate “ to get an asset valuation will go haywire and distorted when we have to put a negative figure into the DCF ( Discounted Cash Flow ) model.

 Negative Discount Rates: Discounting dilemmas <source:ipe.com>